 Proficiency examinations will be available for all Foundations courses in the General Education program.
 "Proficiency examinations" shall refer to departmental proficiency examinations.
 The instrument to be used as the relevant proficiency examination will be determined by the unit involved.

-Students who pass a department-administered proficiency test may be given credit for Foundations courses as well as have the credit hours count toward the 120 hours required for graduation.
+Students who pass a department-administered proficiency test will be given credit for Foundations courses as well as have the credit hours count toward the 120 hours required for graduation.

 Credit by proficiency examination will not be available for Interdisciplinary (IS) courses in the General Education program.